perseas/Pyrseas/docs/install.rst

 You will also need **Python**.
 Pyrseas has been tested with `Python
 <http://www.python.org>`_ 2.6 and 2.7, but should also work with 2.5.
-It has not been ported to Python 3.x, but we hope to do that in the near term.
+It has also been ported to Python 3.2.
 On Linux or \*BSD, Python may already be part of your distribution or may be available as a package.
 For Windows and Mac OS please refer to the `Python download page
 <http://www.python.org/download/>`_ for installers and instructions.